BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 state redundancy in the generated state machines. **L**ook**a**head LR(1) (LALR(1)) came along in 1969 as a practical compromise that collapses isocore sets (described later), even if doing so introduces parser inadequacies relative to the grammar specification.
-The **P**ractical **G**eneral **M**ethod (PGM(1)) was presented in its full form in 1977, and it dramatically improves on LALR(1) by avoiding parser inadequacies, with the important caveat that the algorithm can only provide those guarantees in the absence of disambiguation via precedence/associativity rules.
-PGM(1) never saw wide adoption, perhaps because LALR(1) was already widely implemented; nonetheless PGM(1) is strictly superior.
+The **P**ractical **G**eneral **M**ethod (PGM LR(1)) was presented in its full form in 1977, and it dramatically improves on LALR(1) by avoiding parser inadequacies, with the important caveat that the algorithm can only provide those guarantees in the absence of disambiguation via precedence/associativity rules.
+PGM LR(1) never saw wide adoption, perhaps because LALR(1) was already widely implemented; nonetheless PGM LR(1) is strictly superior.
 IELR(1) stemmed from a research need for non-redundant parsers with no LR(1)-relative inadequacies.
 Although there are edge cases that can in practice cause redundant states during parser generation, the parsers are much smaller than their LR(1) counterparts, and IELR(1) does definitively deliver on inadequacy elimination, thus assuring that LR(1) and IELR(1) parsers recognize the same grammars.